 Waynesville is a somewhat small town located in the state of North Carolina.
 With a population of 10,112 people and nine constituent neighborhoods, Waynesville is the 89th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waynesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Waynesville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waynesville who work in sales jobs (14.14%), management occupations (10.68%), and food service (9.83%).
+Unlike some towns, Waynesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waynesville are a mix of both white- and blue-collar jobs.
+Overall, Waynesville is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Waynesville who work in sales jobs (10.71%), food service (10.66%), and healthcare (8.81%).

 The people who call Waynesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waynesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waynesville include Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in Waynesville include German, Irish, Scots-Irish, English, and Scottish.

 The most common language spoken in Waynesville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.